danielmtzz/ToyMonteCarlo/README.md

-# ToyMonteCarlo
-Monte Carlo toy model probability density function
+This code uses the acceptance-rejection method to simulate a random variable that converges to a user defined probability density function